Richard Dreyfuss: Political views

-In a 2016 interview with TheWrap, Dreyfuss reportedly said, "I haven’t been a Democrat since 2004."
+In a 2016 interview with TheWrap, Dreyfuss reportedly said, "I haven't been a Democrat since 2004."

 Dreyfuss has been outspoken regarding the media's influence in shaping public opinion, policy, and legislation.
 In the 2000s, he expressed his sentiments in favor of right to privacy, freedom of speech, democracy, and individual accountability.
 In 2011 and 2014, Dreyfuss was elected to the Common Cause National Governing Board.

 In May 2023, Dreyfuss spoke out against the Academy Awards' new diversity guidelines that require films to have met at least two of four benchmarks, including that the lead actors are from underrepresented groups or that at least 30% of the cast and crew come from these groups.
 During an interview with Margaret Hoover, host of the PBS show The Firing Line, Dreyfuss said that the new guidelines "make me vomit".
-He explained that he was opposed to the guidelines because movie-making is "an art form ... and no one should be telling me as an artist that I have to give into the latest, most current idea of what morality is."
+He explained that he was opposed to the guidelines because movie-making is "an art form ... and no one should be telling me as an artist that I have to give in to the latest, most current idea of what morality is."